 Description

-You can click Details in the Actions column of the VPC to view the information about the VPC, such as the VPC ID, VPC name, VPC endpoint, and name of the Tablestore instance to which the VPC is bound.
+You can click Details in the Actions column of the VPC to view information about the VPC.
+The information includes the VPC ID, VPC name, VPC endpoint, and name of the Tablestore instances to which the VPC is bound.

 Unbind the VPC from the Tablestore instance